katahiromz/mzimeja/README.txt

-This is MZ-IME Japanese Input (under construction).
+This is MZ-IME Japanese Input for Windows 2000 (under construction).

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [ANT]